FrankP89/CISS_BOSCH_INTEGRATION/README.md

-# CISS_BOSCH_PORT_PYTHON3
+# CISS_BOSCH_PORT_PYTHON

-Allows the utilization of the BOSCH sensor in environments using Python 3
+Allows the utilization of the BOSCH sensor in environments using Python 2